 - Health problems or chronic pain

-Depression often looks different in men and women, and in young people and older adults.
+Depression often looks different in men and women, and young people and older adults.
 An awareness of these differences helps ensure that the problem is recognized and treated.

 Depression in men